ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/efchatz/HTTP3-attacks](https://github.com/efchatz/HTTP3-attacks) :  ![starts](https://img.shields.io/github/stars/efchatz/HTTP3-attacks.svg) ![forks](https://img.shields.io/github/forks/efchatz/HTTP3-attacks.svg)

 ## CVE-2022-30591
- ** DISPUTED ** quic-go through 0.27.0 allows remote attackers to cause a denial of service (CPU consumption) via a Slowloris variant in which incomplete QUIC or HTTP/3 requests are sent.
+ quic-go through 0.27.0 allows remote attackers to cause a denial of service (CPU consumption) via a Slowloris variant in which incomplete QUIC or HTTP/3 requests are sent.
 This occurs because mtu_discoverer.go misparses the MTU Discovery service and consequently overflows the probe timer.
-NOTE: the vendor's position is that this behavior should not be listed as a vulnerability on the CVE List.
+NOTE: the vendor's position is that this behavior should not be listed as a vulnerability on the CVE List